benkeser/vrc01/data/README.md

 All sequence positions are labeled in HXB2 coordinates, using the “lettered” naming standard for positions that are insertions against HXB2.
 E.g., position “31a” is the position following HXB2 position 31, where a residue was observed in a sequence other than HXB2, resulting in a gap in HXB2 at this position.
 Similarly, position “31b” is the second position following HXB2 position 31, where a residue was observed in a sequence other than HXB2, resulting in a gap in HXB2 at this position.
 In variable regions with a high degree of insertion content, these letters may surpass “z”, in which case they flip over to “aa” and progress to “ab”, etc.

-In all variables, missing data are represented by “NA”.
+In all variables, missing data are represented by `NA`.

 -----